Aref-Hemati/Deep-Learning-Tensorflow-2/S10/README.md

 **Create a TensorFlow docker image from model**

-- load test data
+- Load test data
 - Data normalization
-- create JSON request  data and use test data as an instance
+- Create JSON request  data and use test data as an instance
-- create post request on localhost with defined port, model name, target function (predict), and defined JSON request  data
+- Create post request on localhost with defined port, model name, target function (predict), and defined JSON request  data
-- load response and print it
+- Load response and print it